Democratic establishment frets about the unhinged left

 Unfortunately for Begala, the Trump-resisting left is stoking anger among white men, and not just high school-educated ones, while showing GOP women that the worst vulgarity and viciousness resides in Resistanceland.

-Ed Rendell, a former DMC chairman and winner of more than a few elections, echoed Begala’s sentiments.
+Ed Rendell, a former DNC chairman and winner of more than a few elections, echoed Begala’s sentiments.
 “The only way we lose the House is if we something to rile up the Trump base,” he said.

 I’m not convinced that the behavior of the resistance will cost Democrats the House in the 2018 election, although the belief that House Democrats are determined to impeach Trump will cost them some votes.
 More likely, resistance antics will help Trump in 2020.